pvieito/Radar-STATS/README.md

 ---

-_**NOTE**: The Radar STATS project has now been archived.
+_**NOTE**: The Radar STATS project has been archived.
 All the data collected from August 2020 to January 2022 remains available for public research in the [Data directory](https://github.com/pvieito/Radar-STATS/raw/master/Data/)._

 ---